UMM-CSci-3601/intro-to-git/README.md

 The basic process you'll typically want to follow is:

-- Make sure all your changes on your feature branch are committed locally.
+* Make sure all your changes on your feature branch are committed locally.
-  - In GitKraken if there's no `WIP` entry then you know all your changes are committed.
+  * In GitKraken if there's no `WIP` entry then you know all your changes are committed.
 If there is an `WIP` entry, you can click on it to see what's not yet committed.
 (There can be times where you have changes you don't yet want to commit.)
-  - Or use `git status` on the command line to confirm that everything you mean to have committed is in fact committed.
+  * Or use `git status` on the command line to confirm that everything you mean to have committed is in fact committed.
-- Checkout the `master` branch
+* Checkout the `master` branch
-  - Double click on `master` in the branch listing on the lefthand side of GitKraken.
+  * Double click on `master` in the branch listing on the left-hand side of GitKraken.
-  - Or `git checkout master` on the command line
+  * Or `git checkout master` on the command line

 At this point you should be on the `master` branch, and all your work on your new contact info page should "disappear" in VS Code.
 Don't worry, it's still